Tension Myositis Syndrome (TMS): The Sarno Diagnosis Explained

 You're not alone.
 And you're not doing it wrong.

-Roughly 400,000 to 600,000 people have engaged seriously with TMS approaches without fully recovering.
-That estimate comes from Curable alone (over one million lifetime users, 40-60% not achieving significant improvement).
+Roughly 400,000 to 600,000 people have engaged seriously with TMS or neuroplastic pain approaches without fully recovering.
+That estimate comes from Curable alone: over one million lifetime users, with 40-60% not achieving significant improvement.
 Add the 3-in-5 Sarno readers who didn't recover from reading.
-Add TMS Wiki participants who plateaued.
-Nicole Sachs followers.
-Dan Buglio viewers.
+Add TMS Wiki participants who plateaued after the Structured Educational Program.
+Nicole Sachs's JournalSpeak followers.
+Dan Buglio's Pain Free You viewers.
+People who've done Steve Ozanich's program.
 The true number likely exceeds a million.

-You probably recognize the circuit.
+You probably recognize this circuit.
 Sarno's books.
-TMS Wiki SEP (42 days).
-Alan Gordon's 21-Day Program.
-JournalSpeak.
-Curable.
-Pain Free You videos.
+Then the TMS Wiki SEP (42 days).
+Then Alan Gordon's 21-Day Program.
+Then JournalSpeak.
+Then the Curable app.
+Then Pain Free You videos.
 Maybe paid coaching.
 Then the next program.
+And the next.
+MyTMSJourney.com has literally codified this as a recommended resource list.

 Nothing is wrong with you.

-Pain education alone reduces pain by an average of 5.91 points on a 100-point scale (Wood and Hendrick, 2019, N=615).
+The clinical data confirms it.
+Pain education alone reduces pain by an average of just 5.91 points on a 100-point scale (Wood and Hendrick, 2019, N=615).
 Not zero.
-Not enough.
+But not enough.
 Even healthcare professionals with extensive pain science expertise develop chronic pain.
-A 2025 study found only 11% of recovered HCPs attributed recovery to cognitive interventions.
-If expert-level knowledge were sufficient, pain researchers wouldn't have chronic pain.
+A 2025 study found that among 146 healthcare professionals who recovered, only 11% attributed recovery to cognitive-based interventions.
+If expert-level pain knowledge were sufficient, pain researchers wouldn't have chronic pain.
 But they do.

 2. Perfectionism weaponized against recovery.
-Monitoring progress ("Is it better today?") keeps the brain in threat-detection mode.
+You're probably a perfectionist (Sarno would have predicted that).
+Perfectionists approach recovery as another project to optimize.
+Monitoring progress ("Is it better today?
+What about now?") keeps the brain in threat-detection mode.
+The monitoring itself maintains the condition.

 3. The outcome independence paradox.
-Wanting to be pain-free while practicing indifference to whether you're pain-free is contradictory.
+Gordon described it: "If you stand up to this inner bully with a desired outcome in mind, it's inauthentic."
+But wanting to be pain-free while practicing indifference to whether you're pain-free is inherently contradictory.
+Nobody has fully solved this one.

 5. Fear of relapse maintaining the condition.
+Even partially recovered patients who fear pain returning keep the threat-detection system active.
 The fear of relapse IS the threat.

 6. Emotional processing avoidance.
+EAET requires engaging with painful emotions directly.
+Many patients intellectualize instead of truly feeling.
 Thinking about feelings is not the same as feeling them.

-8. Safety behaviors blocking extinction.
-Every ergonomic chair, back brace, and activity modification tells your brain danger is present.
-Volders and colleagues (2012) showed participants using a "safety button" during extinction showed full return of fear when the button was removed.
+8. Safety behaviors blocking extinction learning.
+Every ergonomic chair, back brace, special pillow, and activity modification is a message to your brain that danger is present.
+Volders and colleagues (2012) showed that participants who used a "safety button" during fear extinction showed full return of fear when the button was removed.
+Your safety behaviors prevent the expectancy violation that turns off the alarm.

-Where the evidence points.
 Not more reading.
 Not more understanding.
-Not another program that explains what you already know.
+Not another book or program that explains the concept you already understand.

 Experiential processing.
 Body-based practice that engages the nervous system directly.
 Guided somatic tracking.
 Graduated exposure to feared activities.
-EAET: engaging with emotions at the feeling level.
-Yarns and colleagues found EAET produced 63% clinically significant pain reduction versus 17% for CBT in veterans.
+EAET: engaging with emotions at the feeling level rather than the intellectual level.
+The data supports this direction: Yarns and colleagues (JAMA Network Open, 2024) found EAET produced 63% clinically significant pain reduction versus 17% for CBT in veterans.
 The experiential approach outperformed the cognitive one by nearly 4 to 1.

 The gap between where Sarno's books leave you and where recovery happens is bridged by structured daily practice.
 Not more information.
 Daily practice.